Summer in New Zealand is a great time to get “beached as, bro.”

-The town of Raglan itself is a bohemian centre that attracts people seeking alternative lifestyles and is a laid back place to hang out in its cafes, bars, surf shops and galleries.
+The town of Raglan is a bohemian center that attracts people seeking alternative lifestyles and is a laid-back place to hang out in its cafes, bars, surf shops, and galleries.

-While Manu Bay is the big draw here for serious surfers, Ocean Beach is a great spot for a swim, body board session or surf lesson.
+While Manu Bay is the big draw here for serious surfers, Ocean Beach is an excellent spot for a swim, bodyboard session, or surf lesson.